 One way to save some money while ordering groceries online is to go through a cashback website like HappyFresh.
 It saves you anywhere from 1% (Big C) to 4% (HappyFresh) and while that’s not a life-changing percentage, it does help not to leave money on the table.

-All you need to do is to create an account (use invitation code THAISTARTKIT to get a THB 150 sign-up bonus if you join before March 8th, 2017) and go to online stores though links listed on the cashback site.
+All you need to do is to create an account with the invitation code CHERRYONTOP when signing up to get an initial THB 100 sign-up bonus, and another THB 20 credit on top of that within 48 hours, and go to online stores though links listed on the cashback site.
 The cashback amount will be automatically calculated and you can later withdraw it through PayPal or Bank Transfer.

 DeeDee actually has a number of other large online shops, including Lazada, Zalora, and Central as well as travel website like Agoda, Booking.com, and Expedia.
 Across all your online shopping the discounts can add up to several times than what you’d get through the traditional loyalty programs of those websites.